GallegoLab/PyF2F/README.md

 -----------

-**PyF2F** is a Python-based software that provides the tools to estimate the distance between two fluorescent markers that are labeling the termini of a protein molecules and a static anchoring platform in the cell.
-This software is the Python implementation of our previous work [Picco A., et al, 2017](https://www.sciencedirect.com/science/article/pii/S0092867417300521) where we combined [PICT](https://www.sciencedirect.com/science/article/pii/S0092867417300521) (yeast engineering & live-cell imaging) and integrative modeling to reconstruct the molecular architecture of the exocyst complex in its cellular environment.
+**PyF2F** is a Python-based software that provides the tools to estimate the distance between two fluorescent markers that are labelling the termini of a protein molecule and a static anchoring platform in the cell.
+This software is the Python implementation of our previous work [Picco A., et al, 2017](https://www.sciencedirect.com/science/article/pii/S0092867417300521) where we combined [PICT](https://www.sciencedirect.com/science/article/pii/S0092867417300521) (yeast engineering & live-cell imaging) and integrative modelling to reconstruct the molecular architecture of the exocyst complex in its cellular environment.

 How does it work?
 -----------

-PyF2F utilizes bioimage analysis tools that allows for the **pre-processing** (*Background subtraction*, *chromatic aberration correction*, and *spot detection*) and **analysis** of live-cell imaging (fluorescence microscopy) data.
-The set of image analysis functions can be used to estimate the pair-wise distance between a fluorophores flagging the terminus of a protein complex (prey-GFP) and a static intracellular anchor site (anchor-RFP).
+PyF2F utilises bioimage analysis tools that allows for the **pre-processing** (*Background subtraction*, *chromatic aberration correction*, and *spot detection*) and **analysis** of live-cell imaging (fluorescence microscopy) data.
+The set of image analysis functions can be used to estimate the pairwise distance between a fluorophores flagging the terminus of a protein complex (prey-GFP) and a static intracellular anchor site (anchor-RFP).
 From a dataset of 20 - 30 images, PyF2F estimates the μ and σ values of the final distance distribution with a precision below 5 nm.